Crystal Beach Lakeview Community Association

 scheduled to occur late 2020-2021.
 A more specific timeframe will be provided

-through the City’s ongoing stakeholder relations outreach for the project. - If construction on the overpass is delayed, how
+through the City’s ongoing stakeholder relations outreach for the project.

 do pedestrians from our community and Wesley Clover events safely access eastbound